rse/vingester/README.md

   framerate.
 As a result, this combined mode can result is less stable NDI streams.

-- *Content Previewing*:<br/>
+- *Content Previewing*:

-  **Vingester** supports previewing the rendered Web Content in a small thumbnail image of the main window.
-This is not very useful for the "frameless" mode of operation in practice, but can be important for debugging in case of "headless" mode.
-Nevertheless, use the previewing only for debugging purposes as it also throttles the performance of **Vingester**.
+  **Vingester** supports previewing the rendered Web Content as a small thumbnail image (128x72 pixels) in the main **Vingester** control window.
+This is not very useful for the "frameless" mode of operation in practice, but can be important for debugging in case of the "headless" mode.
+Nevertheless, use the previewing functionality only for debugging purposes, as it also throttles the performance of **Vingester**.

-- *Desktop/Window Capturing*:<br/>
+- *Screen/Window Capturing*:

-  OBS Studio can capture both an entire desktop and just a particular window.
-Capturing an entire desktop screen is more efficient as it leverages from GPU Hardware Acceleration within the operating system, but requires a large or even spare monitor for displaying the browser window(s) of **Vingester**.
-Capturing just a particular window is less efficient as it cannot leverage GPU Hardware Acceleration within the operating system, but does not require a large or even spare monitor (all browser windows even can overlap).
+  OBS Studio can capture both an entire desktop (Screen Capture source) and just a particular window (Window Capture source).
+Capturing an entire desktop is more efficient as it usually leverages from GPU Hardware Acceleration within the operating system, but requires a large or even spare monitor for displaying the browser windows of **Vingester** and an extra cropping step within OBS Studio.

+  Capturing just a particular window is less efficient as it usually cannot leverage GPU Hardware Acceleration within the operating system, but does not require a large or even spare monitor (all browser windows even can overlap).

-These points together mean you should use only one of the following modes of operation in practice:
+These performance aspects all together mean, you should use only one of the following modes of operation in practice:

 - Vingester: **enabled GPU Hardware Acceleration** + **Frameless Mode**<br/>
-  OBS Studio: **Desktop Capturing Source** + **Cropping Transform**<br/>
+  OBS Studio: **Desktop Capturing Source** + **Cropping Transform**

   In this mode you enable GPU Hardware Acceleration within **Vingester** and render the Web Content into dedicated "frameless" desktop windows which then are all together "screen captured" by OBS Studio